Mellet Tower

 Mellet Tower, locally known as Donjon de Mellet, stands in the center of the village with the same name, in the province of Hainaut in the Wallonia region in Belgium.

-Possession of Mellet Tower passed through the Glymes, Witthem, Croÿ and Spanghen families, until 1791 when it was sold to the Clauwez-Briant family.
-In 1862 it was acquired by the local community.
+Ownership of Mellet Tower passed through the Glymes, Witthem, Croÿ, and Spanghen families until 1791, when it was sold to the Clauwez-Briant family.
+In 1862, it was acquired by the local community.
+Up until 1946, it was surrounded by a moat.

 Gallery